The ultimate West Canada Guide

 Pyramid Lake Resort

-Pyramid Lake Resort is a perfekt starting point for your adventures in Jasper National Park.
-It is a completely renovated chalet style alpine resort with an amazing view over the mountains.
+Pyramid Lake Resort is the perfect starting point for your adventures in Jasper National Park.
+This fully renovated, chalet-style alpine resort offers stunning views of the surrounding mountains, making it an ideal base for exploring the area.

 Fairmont Jasper Park Lodge

-This is the hotel that I booked despairingly during the night in the tent in Lake Louise because I didn’t want to spend another night camping.
-Initially, I planned to stay on Camground Wapiti but I preferred to cancel it.
-However, if you like camping, go on.
+This is the hotel I booked in desperation during that cold night camping at Lake Louise because I couldn’t bear another night in the tent.
+I had originally planned to stay at Camground Wapiti but decided to cancel.
+However, if you enjoy camping, go for it!

-Originally it was known as „Tent City“ because it consisted of a series of tents, which were provided as temporary housing for guests interested in exploring the environs of the newly created Jasper National Park.
-The building itself was established in 1921 by Canadian National Railway.
-It was only in 1952, when the Canadian National Railway instituted a massive rehabilitation of the resort’s main building.
-Today Fairmont Jasper Park Lodge is owned by the Ontario Municipal Employees Retirement System, although it is still part of the Fairmont family of hotels and resorts.
+Originally known as „Tent City,“ the resort was made up of a series of tents, which served as temporary accommodations for guests exploring the newly established Jasper National Park.
+The main building was established in 1921 by Canadian National Railway.
+In 1952, the railway company undertook a massive renovation of the resort’s main building.
+Today, Fairmont Jasper Park Lodge is owned by the Ontario Municipal Employees Retirement System, but it remains part of the Fairmont family of hotels and resorts.

-I really enjoyed staying at Fairmont Jasper Park Lodge because you are completely sourrounded by nature and wildlife.
-A big highligh were the sight of a bald eagle flying over the resort.
+I really enjoyed staying at Fairmont Jasper Park Lodge because you’re completely surrounded by nature and wildlife.
+A major highlight for me was seeing a bald eagle soaring over the resort.

 Driving time: Jasper to Banff: 3 hours 30 minutes